Summer in Leones valley

 There were extreme rain events in August 2010 and again in May 2011, resulting in with floods and landslides.
 As well as in March 2023.

-Recent thunderstorms, unknown until recently in the region, are due to climate change.
+Thunderstorms, unknown until recently in the region, are due to climate change.

 landslide in valley Leones

-landslide in the valley 2011
+Major landslide in the valley 2011

-Weather forecast sites usually underestimate the influence of the Northern Patagonian ice field on the valley and forecast more precipitations and less wind than in reality.
+Weather forecast sites usually underestimate the influence of the Northern Patagonian ice field on the Leones valley and forecast more precipitations and less wind than in reality.

 Contribution of the region to the climate change:

-the enormous quantities of carbon dioxide released in the atmosphere;
+the enormous quantities of carbon dioxide released in the atmosphere.

-1. Change of land use for agriculture is a major contributor to climate change,
+2. Change of land use for agriculture is a major contributor to climate change,

 Changes in land use and climate change.pdf